distrinet-emu/distrinet-emu.github.io/general_environment.md

 # Configuration
 Distrinet requires one master and at least one worker.
 Distrinet client should be able to connect by ssh to the master and the master should be able to connect to the workers.
-We are using ubuntu 18.04 for this tutorial.
+We are using Ubuntu 18.04 for this tutorial.

-1) Generate a ssh keypair (if you don't have one) in your Distrinet Client and put the public id in ~/.ssh/authorized_keys file of the master host and the worker hosts.
+1) Generate a ssh keypair (if you don't have one) in your Distrinet client and put the public id in ~/.ssh/authorized_keys file of the master host and the worker hosts.
 ```
 ubuntu@client:~$ ssh-keygen
 Generating public/private rsa key pair.